marufaytekin/FCND-Motion-Planning/README.md

 (goal_lon, goal_lat) = goal2
 ```

 It creates a path with 454 waypoints then prunes the path down to 47.
-The path on the map is shown in Fig 2.
+The pruned path on the map is shown in
+ the following figure:

 ![path 2](path2.png?raw=true "Fig 2: Path for goal2")

 When I send the waypoints to simulator it throws an exception as follows: